openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

 The *`type="Parameter"`* and *`version="opset1"`* attributes, in the example above, mean "use that version of the *`Parameter`* operation that is included in the *`opset1`* operation set.

 When a new operation set is introduced, most of the operations remain unchanged and are just aliased from the previous operation set within a new one.
-The goal of operation set versions evolution is adding new operations, and probably changing of small fraction of existing operations (fixing bugs and extending semantics).
+The goal of operation set version evolution is to add new operations, and probably change small fractions of existing operations (fixing bugs and extending semantics).
 However, such changes affect only new versions of operations from a new operation set, while old operations are used by specifying an appropriate *`version`*.
 When an old *`version`* is specified, the behavior will be kept unchanged from that specified version to provide backward compatibility with older IRs.